In business, data is everything.

-Marketers and salespeople heavily rely on huge volumes of customer and sales data in order to be able to tailor campaigns and promote their products or service, and it’s only logical if the data they use isn’t accurate, their efforts won’t come to fruition.
+Marketers and salespeople heavily rely on huge volumes of customer and sales data in order to be able to tailor campaigns and promote their products or service.

-So, before we make a big mess and jeopardize not only our outreach but also online reputation, let’s see why data hygiene is essential and how to maintain it.
+So, before you make a big mess and jeopardize not only your outreach but also your online reputation, let’s see why data hygiene is essential and how to maintain it.

 When Data Goes Rogue